Torreyson Library

 Computer Services

 Personal computers are readily available in some departments and in computer laboratories, the library, and the student center.
 For more information see http://uca.edu/it/.
-Statistical software packages are available for personal computers as well as on the university mainframe.
+Statistical software packages are available.

 Counseling Center